cloudflinger/aws-k8s-vpn-starter-kit/README.md

 ## Docker environment

-Note the `docker_env.list.example` file.
-Copy it to `docker_env.list`.
+Note the  `docker_env.list` file.

-Modifications to `docker_env.list` will be picked up by terraform and kubectl.
+Environment variables set here are available in the docker.

 ## AWS environment

 An aws key pair with IAM permissions to create a VPC and EKS cluster is required to proceed.

-Add these values to `docker_env.list`
+Once you have this keypair you must set these env vars:

+-   AWS_ACCESS_KEY_ID
+-   AWS_SECRET_ACCESS_KEY
+-   AWS_DEFAULT_REGION

-If you aren't sure where to get find this, follow these docs:
+If you aren't sure what to do here, follow these docs:

 -   [Creating your first IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
 -   [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)